minrag/minRAG/README.md

 ## Introduction
 minRAG is a RAG system that starts from scratch, aiming for ultimate simplicity and power, with no more than 10,000 lines of code, no installation required, and double-click to launch.

 It uses FTS5 to implement BM25 full-text search and Vec for vector search.
-It has implemented components such as MarkdownConverter,DocumentSplitter,OpenAIDocumentEmbedder,SQLiteVecDocumentStore,OpenAITextEmbedder,VecEmbeddingRetriever,FtsKeywordRetriever,DocumentChunksReranker,PromptBuilder,OpenAIChatMemory,OpenAIChatGenerator and Pipeline, supporting pipeline settings and extensions.
+It has implemented components such as MarkdownConverter,DocumentSplitter,OpenAIDocumentEmbedder,SQLiteVecDocumentStore,OpenAITextEmbedder,VecEmbeddingRetriever,FtsKeywordRetriever,DocumentChunksReranker,PromptBuilder,OpenAIChatMemory,OpenAIChatGenerator,ChatMessageLogStore and Pipeline, supporting pipeline settings and extensions.

 The default AI platform is [Gitee AI](https://ai.gitee.com), with 100 free daily call credits.
 - OpenAITextEmbedder uses the bge-m3 model by default.